Characters of the Metroid series: Trace

-A feared member of the Kriken Empire and one of Samus' rivals in Metroid Prime Hunters.
-He searches for other planets for his people to invade and wishes to use the ultimate power in the Alimbic Cluster to make himself and his people stronger.
-His weapon is Imperialist, a very precise sniping gun.
+A feared member of the Kriken Empire and one of Samus' rivals in Metroid Prime Hunters, he searches for other planets for his people to invade and wishes to use the ultimate power in the Alimbic Cluster to make himself and his people stronger.
+His weapon is Imperialist, a precise sniping gun.

 Weavel

-A Space Pirate who was severely wounded in a fight against Samus and became a cyborg in order to survive.
-In Metroid Prime Hunters, he is one of the bounty hunters looking for the ultimate power in the Alimbic Cluster and his weapon of choice is Battlehammer.
+A Space Pirate who was severely wounded in a fight against Samus and became a cyborg in order to survive, he is one of the bounty hunters looking for the ultimate power in the Alimbic Cluster and his weapon of choice is Battlehammer.